canonical/hotsos/README.md

 # hotsos

-This tool is intended to be used to extract information out of sos reports that are commonly looked at when debugging problems.
+Tool to extract application-specific information from a [sosreport](https://github.com/sosreport/sos) which are commonly used as a source of debugging information.
-It has a number of *plugins* that deal with extracting application specific information.

-It's designed to be able to run on both live systems as well as sos reports.
+When running hotsos you can choose from a selection of plugins and can run it against either a sosreport or live host.

-It has multiple *verbosity* levels (`-v` flag) to get more fine-grained information about one or more applications.
+There are multiple *verbosity* levels (`-v` flag) to choose from, each providing more fine-grained information from each plugin.

-NOTE: hotsos is not intended to replace the functionality of [xsos](https://github.com/ryran/xsos); rather this is directed towards extracting application specific information that's not covered by xsos.
+NOTE: hotsos is not intended to replace the functionality of [xsos](https://github.com/ryran/xsos) but rather to provide extra application-specific information to get a useful view of applications running on a host.

 ### Usage